obedunlimited/printf-1/README.md

 # printf()
-The printf project is a collaboration project by **Alagwu David**, students of the ALX Software Engineering Programme by Holberton School, in which a function named "_printf" imitates the actual "printf" command located in the stdio.h library.
+The printf project is a collaboration project by **Alagwu David** and **Michael Adebowale**, students of the ALX Software Engineering Programme by Holberton School, in which a function named "_printf" imitates the actual "printf" command located in the stdio.h library.
 It contains some of the basic features and functions found in the manual 3 of "printf".

 _printf() is a function that performs formatted output conversion and prints data.
 Its prototype is the following: